PardhavMaradani/vit-timetable-export-plugin/README.md

 ## How it works

+> v1.2 requires a single user click after the semester is selected in the Timetable page to generate the `.ics` file.
+After parsing the course details and weekly timetable in the Timetable page, the page automatically navigates to the Academic Calendar page, populates the correct Semester, Class Group and clicks through each of the months, parses them and finally generates the full `.ics` file.

-> v1.1 and above uses the academic calendar details for a given semester to create all the events, including additional instructional days, holidays and exams.
+> v1.1 uses the academic calendar details for a given semester to create all the events, including additional instructional days, holidays and exams.
 All the details mentioned below still apply, with a few more changes to observe for the `Academics Calendar` page, parsing the calendars on that page and saving them to `localStorage` to be later used in the `Time table` page

 All of VTOP's content is dynamically generated.
 There is a single URL `https://vtop.vit.ac.in/vtop/content` under which all content resides and the browser does not navigate to different pages for different sections.
 The code to export the Timetable data needs to run on the `Time Table` page.
 There are a few ways to achieve this, all of which require code to be injected as [Content Scripts](https://developer.chrome.com/docs/extensions/develop/concepts/content-scripts#capabilities) and run: